KILT-FM: FM 100 KILT Country

 KILT-FM flipped to country music on February 16, 1981.
-When 610 KILT switched to country as well on June 1, 1981, its long-running Hudson and Harrigan morning show remained and began to be simulcast on KILT-FM.
+When KILT AM switched to country as well on June 1, 1981, its long-running Hudson and Harrigan morning show remained and began to be simulcast on KILT-FM.
 The rest of the day, the AM had more talk and information and it played some classic country titles along with current songs, while KILT-FM was more contemporary and had its DJs avoid too much chatter.

 From its debut in 1967 through 1995, the Hudson and Harrigan morning show had eleven different sets of personalities occupying the personas of Mac Hudson and Irv Harrigan.
 The show's title remained, regardless of the DJs who staffed the program.
 Ken Hoffmann of the Houston Chronicle described Hudson and Harrigan as "the longest-running, most successful morning team anywhere in America".
-In 1994, KILT 610 AM switched to sports radio, leaving Hudson and Harrigan on KILT-FM only.
+In 1994, KILT AM switched to sports radio, leaving Hudson and Harrigan on KILT-FM only.

 Their run finally ended when KILT-FM announced the show's termination on March 23, 2010.
 Fred Olson and Randy Hames, who hosted as Hudson and Harrigan for the last 28 years, were released.
 Longtime KILT-FM afternoon personality Rowdy Yates, Erin Austin, and Cowboy Dave were subsequently named the new morning show hosts.

 After switching to country, KILT-FM competed directly against KIKK-FM, the other major FM country music station in Houston.
 According to the Houston Chronicle, "after initial success, KILT-FM struggled through an aborted change of call letters (KXAS-FM in 1984) and the lack of a strong identity with listeners".
 In the spring of 1989, KILT-FM finally pulled ahead of KIKK-FM in the Arbitron ratings.
 KIKK-FM maintained the lead position for the next two ratings periods, and at the end of the year, Radio and Records magazine rated KILT-FM as the second most-listened-to country radio station in the United States in terms of market share.
 It had an estimated 542,600 listeners tuned in for at least 15 minutes each week.
 KIKK-FM was fourth on the nationwide list, with an estimated 508,700 listeners.